odhinto/dsc-phase-2-project-v3/README.md

 # **Exploratory Data Analysis**

-Using the Tableau dashboard, the following insights were derived:
+Using the Tableau dashboard, the following insights were derived: (add visualization results)

 1. **Highest Rated Genres and Regions:**
    - **Drama** and **Action** movies dominate in terms of ratings across all regions.